Wynntils/Antiope/README.md

 ### Building the native library from source (does not work for MacOS yet)

 So this will be a rather tedious process.
 This guide is for WSL (Ubuntu).
+Probably works on normal Linux.
 Definitely does not work on MacOS/Windows.

 Start by installing a lot of dependencies:
 ```shell